 Disclaimer: All images are for the product representation only.
 The information contained is only for general educational purposes.
 The document may contain omissions, technical inaccuracies and typographical errors.
 It is not a legal document.
 Use it at your own discretion and always seek professional advise for specific circumstances.
 Refer to all relevant codes, standards, guidelines for compliance.
 Every effort has been made to assure that the information is up to date as of April 2016.

 |Who May Benefit from this Module||

-This CPD module maybe of interest to architects and specifiers working in commercial, public or education design environments and seeking more clarification around washrooms related concerns.
+This CPD module maybe of interest to architects and specifiers working in Health, Aged Care, Residential Care, and Retirement Homes, design environments and seeking more clarification around natural ventilation related concerns.

 1. Designing a building that has a domestic ambience and avoids institutional design, display a character consistent with a homelike feel which gives a sense of belonging.